Real Estate Call-to-Action Examples That Drive More Clicks

 • Get your seller prep checklist that covers every task in order.

-Your website is home base for mid and hard CTAs, especially when it runs on IDX Real Estate Websites that capture leads directly from property search and market reports.
+Your website is home base for mid and hard CTAs, especially when it runs on IDX Real Estate Websites that capture leads directly from property search, saved searches, and local market pages.

 • See what your neighbors actually sold for on the recent sales map.